will1410/1711training/opac/patron.md

 ***
-## More "Forgot your password" options
+## New "Forgot your password" options

 Version 16.11 added a "Forgot your password" feature to the OPAC.
 This feature required that a patron enter their username and e-mail address and then the system would automatically e-mail them within 15 minutes with a password reset link.